llipe/javascript-tutorial-2d-game/README.md

 ## Acknowledgements ##
 We would like to acknowledge the following resources that inspired and helped in the development of this project:

-ExampleGame1
-ExampleGame2
+* Assets, including characters, tiles and backgrounds, were downloaded from the awesome freebies offered by [Game Art 2D](https://www.gameart2d.com/freebies.html)

-Contact
+## Contact
-For any questions or inquiries, please contact the project team at [email@example.com].
+For any questions or inquiries, please contact the project team at [tbd at domain].